moneroguides/1x02-setting-up-your-own-node/script.md

 ### FINALISING OUR CONFIG FILE

 Before we take a look at the rest of the file, we're going to add two more lines to our custom list; `enable-dns-blocklist=1` and `no-zmq=1`.
 Enabling the block list prevents connections to known bad actors and is centrally maintained by the Monero core team.
-The `no-zmq` option disables a particular interface we will not be using, limiting the potential attack surfaces.
+The `no-zmq` option disables a particular interface we will not be using, limiting the potential attack surface.

 The first setting in the default config sets the location of the database file which will be created to store the blockchain data.
 I'm going to set it so that it saves it to a new folder called *data* within the *monerod* folder we created earlier.
 To do this we can simply replace this location with *data*.